-BNP Paribas Asset Management is a leader in the fast-growing thematic investment market1, offering a broad range of thematic strategies to diversify and capture sources of growth.
+BNP Paribas Asset Management is among the leaders in the fast-growing thematic investment market1, offering a broad range of thematic strategies to diversify and capture sources of growth.

 Why thematic investing

 Our societies and economies are being shaped by powerful global megatrends, from climate change and environmental sustainability to health and wellness.
-These shifts are creating compelling opportunities that thematic strategies can capitalise upon by investing in assets that are well positioned to benefit from the structural changes underlying the theme.
+Thematic strategies aim to invest in the long-term beneficiaries of such megatrends.

-Our experienced multi-disciplinary teams and global scope ensure a deep understanding of new ecosystems, business models and technologies, while our focus on environmental, social and governance (ESG) considerations helps to enhance investment decision making.
+Our experienced multi-disciplinary teams and global scope ensure a deep understanding of new ecosystems, business models and technologies, while ESG integration3 can help to improve our investment decision making.

 Our suite of thematic strategies tap into a number of key themes: energy transition, environmental sustainability, equality and inclusive growth, health and wellness, and technology.

 Our strategies follow a high-conviction approach to ensure focused exposure to the specific theme and utilise a global investment universe to maximise opportunity capture.